reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### @SuppressWarnings

-​	 @SuppressWarnings is used to indicate that warnings on code compilation should be ignored.
+**Use Case for @SuppressWarnings** - It is used to indicate that warnings on code compilation should be ignored.
 We may want to suppress warnings that clutter up the build output. @SuppressWarnings("unchecked") for example suppresses warnings associated with raw types.
 For eg., when we run the following code:

 ```java
 public class SuppressWarningsDemo {